Research Foundation of Southern California, La Jolla

 television reports.
 While Brian’s contributions to drug delivery

 systems, sperm capacitation, synthetic biology, and genetic code have

 been reported extensively.
 He has been a member of a number of

 scientific societies, including the American Association for the

 Advancement of Science, American Chemical Society, and New York

-Academy of Sciences and is listed in Who’s Who in America, Who’s
+Academy of Sciences.
+He is listed in Who’s Who in America, Who’s

 Who in Science and Technology, Who’s Who in the World, and 2000